 The three P's of pace pitch power of a speech can affect the response of the listeners.
-It is also an essential part of dynamic speaking.
+Mastering these are also an essential part of dynamic speaking.

 People will respond to what we say if it is important to them.
 They will be even more responsive if what we say resonates with their thoughts, feelings and desires.
 They will be motivated by what we say if we master the speaker skills and deliver a dynamic speech.

-The three P's are on the top of the list of speaker skills important for all speakers to work on.
+The three P's are on the top of the list of speaker skills important for all speakers to master.
 They are essential to become a dynamic speaker.

 Pace of Pace Pitch Power